WEST CARROLLTON, Ohio (WDTN) – The heat wave kept many public pools busy, with some seeing their biggest crowds of the season.

 Fortunately, visitors to Wilson Park Pool have stayed safe and have not required medical attention due to the hot temperatures during this heat wave, Polston said.

 The pool always has free cups of water available, Polston said.
-If you’ll be outside during these kinds of conditions, Polston urges people to stay hydrated by drinking plenty of water.Grab the FREE WDTN News App for iPhone or Android.
+If you’ll be outside during these kinds of conditions, Polston urges people to stay hydrated by drinking plenty of water.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.